-Once you have zeroed in on your niche — start building relationships with prospective clients who might need lead generation services.
+Strong relationships with clients are another essential part of the success of the lead generation business.
+Once you have identified your niche, start building relationships with prospective clients who might need lead generation services.
 Much like generating leads, you will have to sell your leads (or future leads) to your clients at the right price.
-Having strong relationships with clients is another very important aspect of your lead generation companies’ success.

-You can start by making a list of companies operating in the niche that you wish to work with.
-Then using networks like LinkedIn, you can find people in Sales and Demand Generation roles that could be approached to sell leads to.
+You can start by making a list of companies operating in the niche you wish to work with.
+Then using networks like LinkedIn, you can find people in Sales and Demand Generation roles that could be approached to sell leads.